themaplelab/ssDiffTool/README.md

      * $cp is the path to the SemanticDiffer package
 	 * cpplaceholder contains the following (in the listed order):
 	    * originaldir: the directory of the original version of the class
-		* .: current workign directory
+		* .: current working directory
 		* $latestssbuild: the path to the SemanticDiffer package
 		* rt.jar: a path to the jvm's rt
 		* jce.jar: a path to the jvms crypto library